 Until the late 1990s, the systems-based approach was developed further as 'ISM' (Integrated Service Management), applying it to several other organizations, but it was still heavily influenced by a practice-driven mindset.
 In 1999, the first paper on ISM was published in the Dutch IT Management Yearbook (Van den Elskamp, H., W.J.J.
 Kuiper, H. Wanders, J. van Bon en W. Hoving.
 “Integrated Service Management (ISM)™”.
 In: J. van Bon (ed.), IT Beheer Jaarboek 1999, ten Hagen & Stam Uitgevers).

-From business to the supplier side
+From the business side to the supplier side

 In 1998 the approach was used to set up a consultancy product, and a lot of research was done on the field of a systems-based approach to service management.
 Meanwhile, ITIL had become the mainstream approach to service management.
 The author was heavily involved in attempts to adjust the course of ITIL, from a purely practice-based framework to a more methodical approach based on Systems Theory.
 With the launch of ITIL v3, it was clear that these attempts had completely failed.
 Instead of reducing the complexity of the approach to service management, ITIL v3 obviously had made it more complex.
 This stimulated the ongoing development of an approach that focused on reducing that complexity.

-From suppliers to the non-profit side
+From supplier to the non-profit side

 By 2014, it was clear that a commercial product was not going to allow for the required next step in evolution, so a new initiative was created.
 In 2015 a project for a full redesign of the approach was initiated, focused on specifying the underlying architecture.
 This project resulted in the initiation of the non-profit SURVUZ Foundation as the owner of a completely redesigned and open knowledge product: the Unified Service Management method (USM), based on an unambiguous Service Management Architecture and a Service Management System.
 USM had completely left the isolation of the IT discipline: it had developed into a pure method for service management, independent of size and discipline.